RJ722/marcgg.github.com/_posts/2019-05-18-a-glimpse-into-the-darkness.md

 without scruple or principle.
 This case of insincerity has lead to an incomplete analysis of the deep wounds of the colonization and of finding a cure.

-On the contrary, the notions about how the British brought industrialization to India, facilitated the development of train and played a key role in the 'unification' of India are quite popular.
+On the contrary, the notions about how the British brought industrialization to India, how trains were supposedly a precious 'gift', and how British were key to the political 'unification' of India are quite popular.

 But recently coming across an Oxford Union Debate by Dr. Shashi Tharoor, a novelist, diplomat and Indian politician, on the proposition “Britain Owes